 As the COVID-19 curve in Pennsylvania begins to flatten and government officials look toward allowing the commonwealth to reopen, recent guidance released by the governor’s office allows all construction companies within the state to resume work on May 1, 2020 while following guidance to mitigate the spread of the disease.
 This is good news for hardwood floor contractors and construction companies that have been affected by Pennsylvania’s stay-at-home order and the ceasing of non-essential construction projects.

-Click here to access the Pennsylvania government’s guidance on protocol that must be followed in order to keep employees and the public safe while resuming work.
 All companies that plan to resume work on May 1 must commit to following these guidelines.
 Some highlights include:

 - Provisions requiring that every person present at a work site wear masks/face coverings, and provisions requiring the establishment of protocols for execution upon discovery that the business has been exposed to a person who is a probable or confirmed case of COVID-19.